savkorlev/AS_STS_code/README.md

     num_eCargoBike = **0**

 1.4 Penalties
-1.4.1 penalty_cost: How much cost an overload creates. -> Utils.py
-We have to decide how we want to scale the penalty_cost with growing iterations.
+1.4.1 penalty_cost: How much cost an overload creates. -> instance We have to decide how we want to scale the penalty_cost with growing iterations.
 We could do linear growth / exponential growth etc. Additionally, the overload for the "iteration 0" can be set.
 It should probably not be 0, or we will put bikes everywhere...